Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has decided to install a service management tool that provides incident management as one of its functions.
+### Your company has decided to install a Service Management tool that provides incident management as one of its functions.
 What is the benefit of using an incident management system?

 - [ ] It can provide automated resolution and closure of complex incidents.
 - [ ] It can ensure that incidents are resolved within the agreed upon timeframe in the Service Level Agreement (SLA).